 If you would like to deepen your meditation practice hop into my upcoming yoga teacher training.
 You’ll find a supportive community, inspirational practices, and accountability.

 As always, feel free to reach out with questions about mudras, meditation or yoga teacher training.
 I’m here for you.

 I’m happy you’re here.
 If you’ve been on retreat with me before, you know how much reverence I have for the natural world.
-Today I would like to share with you a yoga nidra script inspired by nature and one of my regular retreat destinations.
+Today I would like to share with you a yoga nidra script inspired by nature, one of my regular retreat destinations and cowritten by fellow retreat leader Toni Larson and myself.
 It’s also one of the yoga nidra scripts that my yoga teacher training students learn in their yoga nidra module.